-More than 22 local NGOs of the network
+More than 22 local NGOs in the network

 Poor people in developing countries are unable to access financial services because they have no guarantees to offer.
-They are therefore forced to apply to moneylenders who demand excessive interest rates.
-Access to simple, fast and low-cost financial services – such as loans, insurance coverage or savings account – provides perspectives for the poor and significantly enhances the condition of women.
+They are therefore forced to turn to moneylenders, who demand excessive interest rates.
+Access to simple, fast and low-cost financial services – such as loans, insurance coverage or savings accounts – provides prospects for the poor and significantly enhances the condition of women.
 They enable those who are directly concerned to take ownership of project decisions while learning to manage them.

 Microcredit to access Antenna’s technologies

-Antenna is testing new economic models in order to disseminate its essential technologies to the most destitute.
+Antenna is testing new business models in order to disseminate its essential technologies to the most destitute.